Let’s work together to find a solution

 Many lenders require a detailed construction plan for the project during the loan approval process.
 This includes blueprints, floorplans, specifications, timelines, and more.
 Suppliers, materials, and labor costs may also be required details.

-More construction loan requirements include a business’ current income tax returns and profit and loss statements.
+More construction loan requirements include a business’s current income tax returns and profit and loss (P&L) statements.
 Lenders want to ensure a business is in compliance with tax laws, is operating profitably, and all payments are current.
+At AVANA Capital, we need to see your last three tax returns and most recent P&L and balance sheet (within 60 days).

 These were the most common construction loan requirements.
-Specific requirements may vary based on your chosen lender.
+Specific requirements may vary based on your chosen lender, the type of loan you’re applying for, and other factors.

 AVANA Capital is a leading lender that can offer borrowers commercial construction loans with flexible terms.
-Our commercial construction loans only require 25% to 35% down payments and we even offer interest only payments for the first two years.
+Our commercial construction loans only require 20% to 35% down payments and we even offer interest-only payments for the first two years.
 It is our mission to serve business owners by providing fast and reliable financing.